Edgewater Towers: Construction, management and title

 The structure is of a cast in place reinforced concrete flat slab 150 mm thick construction founded on Franki piles to a depth of approximately 9 m.
 The building contractor was "proud to have secured this large contract, and their whole organisation are keen to add this building to their already impressive record of achievements in multi-storey structures".
 The building contractor required "the importation of the most modern climbing crane in Australia currently being used on the Edgewater Towers project".
 The crane was a Liebherr type manufactured partly in Germany and partly in Ireland.

 Edgewater Towers is Strata Title.
 Edgewater Towers was built before the Strata Title Act (1967) and was originally Stratum Title with a 'Certificate of Title' to each flat.
 This is different to Company Share Title.
 The owner (or Body Corporate vehicle) was Edgewater Service Ltd (ESL), (ABN 66 004 514 596).
 The ESL Board of Directors (voluntary and unpaid positions) administered the building, regulated by Australian Securities & Investments Commission (ASIC).
 Following an EGM in late 2019 it was resolved to convert to the more common Owners Corporation which completed June 2020 and Edgewater Towers is now Strata Title, regulated by Victorian Civil and Administrative Tribunal (VCAT).
+Minutes of Annual and Extraordinary General Meetings for the past two decades are publicly available to all on the building's website www.edgewatertowers.com.au.